 Compatibility note: With DocFetcher Pro being a full rewrite of DocFetcher, and DocFetcher Server being based on DocFetcher Pro, the structure of the internal files was completely overhauled and modernized.
 As a consequence, the internal files of DocFetcher on one hand and DocFetcher Pro and DocFetcher Server on the other hand are mutually incompatible.
 In particular, copying index files from DocFetcher to DocFetcher Pro or DocFetcher Server will not work. — You will have to rebuild all your indexes instead.
 That being said, DocFetcher, DocFetcher Pro and DocFetcher Server can all be installed and run in parallel without problems.

 Quick rundown of biggest improvements: The following is a quick rundown of the biggest improvements in DocFetcher Pro and DocFetcher Server.
 The subpages further below go into more detail on each item, as well as on other improvements not listed here.
-In the following, certain features are marked with a Server text box to indicate that they are currently only available in DocFetcher Pro, not in DocFetcher Server, due to the fact that the latter hasn’t fully caught up with the former yet.
+In the following, certain features are marked with a Server label to indicate that they are currently only available in DocFetcher Pro, not in DocFetcher Server, due to the fact that the latter hasn’t fully caught up with the former yet.

 - Bundled Java runtime: An internal Java runtime is included, so installing Java is no longer needed.
 Details.